 Clothing washers: Compared to standard washers, ENERGY STAR washers use 40-50% less energy and 55% less water.
 This calculates to about $50 savings for you each year on your utility and water bills.

-Air conditioning: ENERGY STAR qualified room air conditioning units care 10% more efficient than standard models, and central ENERGY STAR units are 15% better than the standard.
+Air conditioning: ENERGY STAR qualified room air conditioning units are 10% more efficient than standard models.
+Central ENERGY STAR units are 15% better than the standard.

 Install a programmable thermostat.
-These allow you to control your thermostat via your phone, laptop, or tablet, giving you greater control over your homes central heating.
+These allow you to control your thermostat via an app, giving you greater control over your homes central heating.
 Cost savings are the main benefit here.
-Creating a temperature schedule that fits your family’s routine means you aren’t wasting money or energy heating or cooling your home when no one is home.
+Creating a temperature schedule that fits your family’s routine means you aren’t wasting money on heating or cooling your home when no one is home.
 The average savings for top thermostats is 10-12% for heating and 15% for cooling

 Seal ducts: Leaking ducts can reduce the efficiency of heating and cooling systems by up to 20%.
 Sealing and insulating ducts can pay for themselves by recouping these unnecessary costs.
 Doing so can also stop harmful fumes, and particles that cause asthma and allergies from entering your home.
 See ENERGY STAR’s Duct Sealing brochure for more information.

 Install energy efficient windows: Energy efficient windows have reduced energy bills by an average of 12% nationwide.
 These windows shield your home from winter chills and the summer heat, while protecting all your valuables from discoloration from the sun.